In this guide, we’re covering everything you need to know to implement a successful customer-centric strategy for your business!

 Qualtrics: What is Voice of the Customer (VoC)?

 Customer-centricity is a way of doing business that focuses on the needs of the customer and providing a great customer experience.
 It differs from customer service in that it involves the entire organization and not just frontline/customer-facing departments.
-Read the full guide for more information on what customer-centricity means.
+Read the full guide for more information on the meaning of customer-centricity, how to adopt it on your organization.

 - Reduced Churn Rates/Increased Customer Retention Rates